Dan Seymour (announcer): Advertising

 In 1950, Seymour left the on-air side of broadcasting to work in programming.
 He explained his transition by saying: "I never really enjoyed being a performer.
 The process of simply reading lines became a bore.
 I became fascinated with the whole business of mass communications and mass persuasion.
 This was where the challenge lay."

 He first was employed by the Young & Rubicam advertising agency.
 An invitation to "administer a lift to the General Electric program" for Y & R led to "a permanent role with the agency as a television and radio executive."
 In 1953, he was appointed a vice president in charge of programming in the agency's radio-television department.
 He resigned from Y & R October 1, 1955, to become a vice president of the J. Walter Thompson advertising agency.
 Later, he became president and chief executive officer at the Thompson agency.

 Recording

-In 1946, Seymour and Kathryn Murray shared narration on an eight-sided 78rpm album, Arthur Murray Teaches the Fox Trot.
+In 1946, Seymour and Kathryn Murray shared narration on an eight-sided 78 rpm album, Arthur Murray Teaches the Fox Trot.
 The instructional recordings were issued in conjunction with Arthur Murray's dance studios.